This article reveals the salary structure of Nurses in South Africa in 2023.

 4. Observational Skills

-Small, subtle changes, such as a strange odour to the breath or a detail of a patient’s lifestyle shared in casual conversation, could be very important diagnostic signs.
-While nurses are not typically responsible for the diagnosis, the doctor might not be present when the change happens, or when the patient shares the information.
+Small, subtle changes, such as a strange odor in the breath or a detail of a patient’s lifestyle shared in casual conversation, could be very important diagnostic signs.
+While nurses are not typically responsible for the diagnosis, the doctor might not be present when the change happens or when the patient shares the information.
 Nurses have to notice these details and recognize them as important.